 Unfortunately, just as in life there are no guarantees in medicine.
 There is no way to 100% guarantee that the egg donor you choose will have a good response.
-However, you can be reassured that here at The Center we take great measures to ensure that each one of our egg donors have been meticulously screened, not only for family medical, genetic, and psychological issues; but that they also undergo extensive ovarian reserve testing to make certain their ovaries have the capability to produce a good number of quality eggs.
+However, you can be reassured that here at The Center for Reproductive Medicine we take great measures to ensure that each one of our egg donors have been meticulously screened, not only for family medical, genetic, and psychological issues; but that they also undergo extensive ovarian reserve testing to make certain their ovaries have the capability to produce a good number of quality eggs.
 Only a small percentage of egg donor applicants actually make it through all the steps of our screening process and become eligible egg donors; those who do qualify usually have great success when they do cycle.

 How much does a treatment cycle cost?